Hugo Sperrle: The Blitz

 In May 1941, the final full-month of the German night offensive, Luftwaffe forces operating against western cities in Britain bombed Dublin, ostensibly in error.
 Luftflotte 3 regularly operated over North West England, against Liverpool and Manchester.
-On 31 May 1941, Sperrle's air fleet made a huge navigational error, and bombed the Irish capital, situated some 200 mi from their targets in Liverpool.
+On 31 May 1941, Sperrle's air fleet made a huge navigational blunder, and bombed the Irish capital, situated some 200 mi from their targets in Liverpool.
 During May units belonging to the air fleet were involved in the Hull and Nottingham Blitz.
 A last effort was made against London on 10 May.
 571 bombing missions were flown against the embattled capital that night.
 During the month, Sperrle's men carried out the burden of night operations, flying 2,500 sorties in comparison to 1,300 from Luftflotte 2.

 Approximately 40,000 British civilians had been killed, another 46,000 injured, and more than a million houses damaged during the Blitz.
-The German air fleets lost 600 German aircraft on night operations.
+German air fleets lost 600 aircraft on night operations.
 The Coventry raid, which for a short time caused a decline of 20 percent of aircraft output, recovered.
 The effect on general industrial production was not significant.
 In five months of bombing docks and ports in 1941, only some 70,000 tons of food stocks were destroyed, and only one half a percent of oil stocks.
 Damage to communications was quickly repaired.
 Everywhere except in the aircraft industry the loss was too small a fraction of total output to matter seriously.

 In early June 1941, the majority of German bomber units moved eastward to the soon-to-be Eastern Front, in preparation for Operation Barbarossa.
 Luftflotte 2, with elements of Sperrle's air fleet—from IV and IV Fliegerkorps—were reassigned.